nnymphadora/random-number-generator-app/README.md

 -Clone this repository to your local machine.
 =Navigate to the project directory.
 =Run npm install to install the dependencies.
-Run npm start to start the development server.
+-Run npm start to start the development server.
-Open your browser and visit http://localhost:4200 to view the app.
+-Open your browser and visit http://localhost:4200 to view the app.

 # Usage